NingLee8/RedditGrabBag/README.md

 ---

-### Known Issues & Deliberate Choices
+### Deliberate Choices

-#### Cursed Dagger (relic)
+#### Blood Money

-Dagger will always trigger on the right side of the fight during Shield and Spear fight.
+Does not trigger on gold gained with Bloody Idol.

-The dagger position is ignored when determined the existence of the Surrounded! effect.
+(Whenever you lose HP, gain gold.
+Whenever you gain gold, heal 5 HP)

 #### Bottomless Bottle (relic)

-Ignores the following potions:
+Ignores the following potions to avoid fatal turn 1 scenarios:

 * Fairy in a Bottle
 * Distilled Chaos